MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-node-bot.md

 description: Configure Node.js bots to work with named pipes.
 Enable the Direct Line App Service extension and configure bots to use the extension.
 services: bot-service
 author: JonathanFingold
-ms.author: dev
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
 ms.service: bot-service
 ms.topic: how-to
-ms.date: 10/21/2021
+ms.date: 11/30/2021
 ---

 # Configure Node.js bot for extension

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

-This article describes how to update a bot to work with **named pipes**, and how to enable the Direct Line app service extension in the **Azure App Service** resource where the bot is hosted.
+This article describes how to update a Node.js bot to work with named pipes and how to enable the Direct Line App Service extension in the Azure App Service resource where the bot is hosted.

 ## Prerequisites

-- A bot deployed in Azure, built with the Bot Framework SDK version 4.7 or later.
+- A Node.js bot deployed in Azure
+- Bot Framework SDK for Node.js, 4.7 or later

-## Enable Direct Line app service extension
+## Enable Direct Line App Service extension

-This section describes how to enable the Direct Line app service extension using the app service extension key from your bot's Direct Line channel configuration.
+This section describes how to enable the Direct Line App Service extension using the App Service extension key from your bot's Direct Line channel configuration.

-## Update Node.js Bot to use Direct Line App Service Extension
+## Update Node.js Bot to use Direct Line App Service extension

 1. Allow your app to use the **Direct Line App Service Extension Named Pipe**: